Carbamazepine

 For female patients of child-bearing age: Discuss with your doctor regarding family planning if you will be starting or currently taking carbamazepine.

-Consult your healthcare professional immediately if your seizures get worse or become different after you have started this medication.
+Consult your healthcare professional immediately if your seizures get worse or become different after you start on this medication.

 What are some common side effects of this medication?

-Like all medications, carbamazepine may cause some possible side effects but not everyone experiences them.
+Like all medicines, this medication may cause some possible side effects but not everyone experiences them.
 Consult your healthcare professional if any of the side effects lasts more than a few days or become severe and bothersome.

 The common side effects of carbamazepine include: